 "You don't need to do monumental actions to divorce-proof your marriage," says relationship expert Dr. Jane Greer.
 "The most important thing is to maintain a sense of intimacy and connection, and to not let your anger build up to the point where you have grievances and grudges and can't reconcile the conflict."

-Here, experts give nine tips on how you can divorce-proof your marriage today.
+Here, experts give nine ways to divorce-proof your marriage today.

 Always greet one another with affection.